faticamer/playlist-converter/README.md

 ## FAQ

-### What to do If I don't want to set up Spotify and YouTube details?
+### What to do If I don't want to set up Spotify details?

 You would have to require all API keys, client IDs, and client secrets that I use for my local environment.
 Due to security concerns, this option is not available.
 Many open-source projects follow the same practice that will instruct you on how to setup everything, rather than provide these details per user request.